CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

 ## Task 2: Create your agent

 In this exercise, you'll build a simple agent that answers questions based on a corporate expenses policy.
-You'll download the expenses policy document, and use it as grounding data for the agent.
+You'll download the expenses policy document and use it as the grounding data for the agent.

 1. Open a new browser tab and navigate to `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-agents/main/Labfiles/01-agent-fundamentals/Expenses_Policy.docx` to download the **Expenses\_Policy.docx** file and save it locally.
 This document contains the expenses policy for the fictional Contoso corporation.
 If a dialog box appears, click **Download** to save the file for later use.